aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-Note that our *HomePage* component has authentication methods, but those methods do not yet provide a real authentication functionality, they just set the authentication state *true* or *false*.
+Note that our *HomePage* component has authentication methods, but those methods do not yet provide a real authentication functionality; they just set the authentication state to *true* or *false*.
 In Part 2, we will replace them with Amplify Framework's high-level APIs for auth.

-#### Create the Home Page View
+#### Creating the Home Page View

 Our Home Page will display a user sign-in/sign-up form.
 In the final version of the app the UI will be generated by Amplify UI components, but for now, let's add some buttons to the view so that we can change the auth state.